MileHacker Logo

 Accessibility Considerations

-Merida's Historic Center has uneven cobblestone streets and sidewalks, and scarce curb cuts.
-Many colonial-style architecture have steps plus narrow doorways.
+Merida's Historic Center has uneven cobblestone streets and sidewalks, and limited curb cuts.
+Many colonial buildings have steps and narrow doorways.
 Newer buildings and some larger museums are generally more accessible.
 Public transportation is largely not wheelchair accessible.
 Communicate needs in advance with taxis/ride-sharing.
 Specialized services for visual or hearing impairments are limited; travel with a companion or arrange in advance with hotels/tour operators.
 Research hotels and agencies for accessibility.
 Planning ahead and communicating necessities is important.

 Business Hours & Schedules: Understanding the Local Rhythm